 - Maui Residents - Any Maui resident is invited to enjoy 1-2 visitor paddle sessions as guests of KCC.

-- Other Outrigger Canoe Club Members - If you are an experienced, active member of another outrigger canoe club, you may join KCC members during any scheduled recreational paddling session, subject to available space.
-Suggested donation is $40 for first paddle, nominal donation for additional paddling days.
-See the ho`okele (steersman) on the these days for more information.
+- Other Outrigger Canoe Club Members - If you are an experienced, active member of another outrigger canoe club, you may join KCC members for up to 3 paddling sessions.
+This includes participating in any scheduled PaddleCore or recreational paddling session, subject to available space.
+Racing practices are not included.
+Suggested donation is $40.